Glossary

 L is for Loose Dyed Patches A component system based on my childhood colorforms, remember those?
 Simple indigo shibori dyed shapes you might used to build a story in cloth.
 Sold now and then in the Threadcrumbs Shop.

 M is for Magic.
 I use magic as a metaphor for change I think.
 Simply honoring that as an amazing process.
+The appearing and disappearing.
 A note to self published in Magic Diaries 2011, but older than that. old note to self I also use black and white as a symbol for magic.
-Magic is also the name of a large cloth very close to my heart: More about this cloth soon.
-I ran a Diary Series Class about Magic which has yet to be re-released.
+Magic is also the name of a large cloth very close to my heart: I ran a Diary Series Class about Magic which disappeared into the void when Typepad closed.
+But the cloth is still here, unfinished.

 M is for Magic Thread A plied cotton thread/ black and white, designed for a specific end use in the manufacture of cloth, way back when I worked in the textile industry.
 It is fine and really swell for stitching, unlike a lot of bakery string style thread available for crafting.
 I have several samples here that I developed.
 I wanted to offer it in my shop, but the manufacture on a small scale is way too impractical and nearly impossible to source.
 It is very special and I call it magic because black and white is my symbol for magic.
 I do occasionally offer small amounts in the shop.
 You might mimic it by using a wrapped backstitch.